 Before you step on the mat to begin training, you will be required to fill out and sign the membership form, risk agreement and waiver.
 You can fill them out ahead of time and bring them to your first class.

-Chris also teaches the short form of Yang style Taiji and several Qigong forms on Tuesdays, Thursdays and Saturday mornings in Washington Park, close to the band shell at 8:00a.m.
+Chris also teaches the Yang style Taiji short form and both the Eight Brocades and the Yi Jin Jing Qigong forms on Tuesdays, Thursdays and Saturday mornings in Washington Park, close to the band shell at 8:00a.m.